civican/legisinfo/42-1/bills/C-97/bill_text.md

 provide Indigenous organizations with an opportunity to collaborate in the development, provision, assessment and improvement of the services referred to in subsection 6(2); and

-take the measures that he or she considers appropriate to give effect to the gradual transfer to Indigenous organizations of departmental responsibilities with respect to the development and provision of those services.
+in accordance with any agreements respecting the transfer of responsibilities that are entered into under section 9, take the appropriate measures to give effect to the gradual transfer to Indigenous organizations of departmental responsibilities with respect to the development and provision of those services.

 ### Section 8